 I find that transparency and openness in the therapy room is a core ingredient for trust and positive change.

-I am always fascinated why people choose to work with me.
-Is there the need for some shared experience, even when there are many differences, and native tongue may be one?
+Choosing a thrapist is not easy.
+Is there the need for some shared experience (or not), even when there are many differences, and native tongue may be one?

 When a client chooses to have therapy with me in German, there might still be noticeable differences, which are worth acknowledging.
 There may be regional accents, there may be words we do not share because of age differences or because I have been living outside the German language context since the mid 80s.
 Sometimes I may need to ask what a word means, and then checking what that is like for the client is always a good idea.